CalyxOS/calyxos.org/pages/docs/guide/apps/index.md

 * Install free software Android apps.
 * In addition to the standard F-Droid source for apps (aka "repository"), CalyxOS includes a source for CalyxOS apps, which allows us push out out-of-band updates for various apps when needed.

-In earlier versions, CalyxOS gave the client app (F-Droid) special privileges to streamline app updates, installs, and uninstalls.
-However, since [CalyxOS 5.1.2](https://calyxos.org/news/2023/11/30/november-feature-update/), these privileges have been dropped for new installs in favor of a newer client app (F-Droid Basic).
+In earlier versions, CalyxOS gave the store app (F-Droid) special privileges to streamline app updates, installs, and uninstalls.
+However, since [CalyxOS 5.1.2](https://calyxos.org/news/2023/11/30/november-feature-update/), these privileges have been dropped for new installs in favor of a newer store app (F-Droid Basic).

 </div>
 </div>